South Shore Affiliate :

 Concern about how we can more directly help people with lived experience and their recovery resulted in the Get Going program.
 We offer the ability to purchase items, or services that can help overcome a small stumbling block.
 Have your clinician contact us for an application.
-Get Going applications are accepted in May, September and January.
+The Get Going Program is currently under reconstruction!!!

 Collaborating with local mental health facilities resulted in creating a lending library

 for clients of the Atlantic Clubhouse in Quincy.